mj33rice/Sim-CoPilot/README.md

 ## License

-The data is shared under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) and code is licensed under MIT License.
+The data is shared under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) and code is licensed under MIT License.